Descent098/sws/docs/index.md

 ## what is sws?

 sws is a utility I wrote with the intention of implementing some common web scripts into one cohesive library. it is primarily intended to be used as a standalone script, but it can also be used as an API.

+## What does sws do?

+`sws` is both a cli, and an API with the goal of making common web development tasks simple.

+Specifically the API is designed to:

+1. Be a **cross-platform** utility API
+2. Give sensible high-level functions for common tasks
+3. Provide useful constants such as a list of dns record types
+4. Provide a set of utility classes for common tasks (such as downloads)

+The CLI is designed to:

+1. Provide a **cross-platform** set of tools
+2. Provide a toolbox for ease of use tasks so you don't need to know dozens of commands
+3. Make doing simple tasks simpler

 ## Installation